-Based on your lineage and your DNA results comparison, we will know if you are on one of these five lines of descent.
-This study includes about 175 descendants and has been underway since November 2016.
+Based on your lineage and your DNA results comparison, we will know if you are on one of these six lines of descent.
+This study includes about 250 descendants and has been underway since November 2016.

 First some background on our efforts and then step-by-step guidance on how to join our studies.
 Genetic genealogy is the application of DNA evidence to historical genealogy research.
 Our studies apply DNA results as evidence of descent based on identifying DNA shared by two or more individuals descended from the ancestors being studied.
 Our volunteer team leaders have the skills necessary to understand how to analyze DNA comparisons and to present DNA evidence as one of the sources supporting a genealogical tree.

 Our work is based on the concepts identified by the International Society of Genetic Genealogy We use wikitree.com's 7 centimorgan (cM) threshold as a benchmark for confirming relationships.
-We post your triangulation matches on wikitree as we identify them and we encourage you to post your own matches for your siblings and near cousins using the Wikitree DNA Confirmation Guidance so your line can be fully DNA-verified.
+We DNA-verify your ancestors on wikitree.com with segement triangulations as we identify them and we encourage you to post your own matches for your siblings and near cousins using the Wikitree DNA Confirmation Guidance so your line can be fully DNA-verified.

 The studies include anyone strongly matched to the study participants.
-However, DNA inheritance patterns are random.
-Some direct line descendants do not inherit DNA from a particular ancestor or do not share DNA they did inherit with a sibling or cousin and thus will not be helpful to our study which is based on cousin matching using both atDNA and yDNA results.
 So having multiple people from your extended family, especially the oldest members, join our effort is important for drawing relationship conclusions.
-Descendants of the study participant can be auxiliary members and receive study documentation as well.
+Descendants of the study participant can be auxiliary members and receive study results as well.

 A DNA study participant must have at least one ancestor with the surname of the study on their tree.
 Trees with significant gaps in recent generations could mislead us to assume that shared DNA matches are from a specific line when instead the match could be from another unidentified line.